robin-gahlawat/wobot-assignment/README.md

 In this assignment,
- -> Authentication system is done using passport package, and passwords are stored using bcrypt.
+ -> Authentication system is done using passport package, and passwords are encrypted using bcrypt.
  -> Users have to first login to access rest of features like userlist, userdetails, uploading product data, product details.
  -> Data is stored in my mongodb account.